 Take a physical examination and consult your doctor for advice on preparing AMS medication.

 Get a great night’s sleep the night before taking your flight/train to Tibet.

 Prevent from having a cold and respiratory disease before taking your flight/train to Tibet.

 Best time to travel

-The best time to go to Tibet is in Summer when temperatures are warm, during June – August.
+The best time to go to Tibet is in Summer when temperatures are warm, from June – to August.
 You can expect warm days (t-shirt weather), but the nights are still cool.